Plagues & Cures

 The Radium Girls: The Factory Workers Who Glowed in the Dark and Paid for It

-Young women hand-painted radium onto watch dials, pointing their brushes with their lips.
+The Radium Girls hand-painted radium onto watch dials, pointing their brushes with their lips.
 Their employer knew the danger and let them die anyway.